 Now tonsillectomies are considered a treatment of last resort.

-- A very bad smell when the stones appear.
-Tonsil stones provide a home for anaerobic bacteria, which produce foul-smelling sulfides.
+- a very bad smell when the stones appear, because tonsil stones provide a home for anaerobic bacteria, which produce foul-smelling sulfides

-- Sensing that something is stuck in your mouth or in the back of your throat.
+- a sense that something is stuck in your mouth or in the back of your throat

 Tonsil stones can look like small white or yellow flecks at the back of the throat.
 A large stone may be visible.
 Some are large enough that they jut out of the tonsils, resembling tiny rocks trapped in the mouth.

 Tonsil stones are mostly harmless, even when they cause discomfort.

 They may, however, signal problems with oral hygiene.
 People who do not brush their teeth or floss regularly are more vulnerable to tonsil stones.
 The bacteria that cause tonsil stones can also cause tooth decay, gum disease, and oral infections.